-If you’re looking for a kit to get you started, one I can recommend that has great reviews is the Stott Pilates Fitness Circle Lite Power Pack.
+If you’re looking for a kit to get you started, the Stott Pilates Fitness Circle Lite Power Pack is one to consider.
 (Click the link to the left to read a review.)

 I hope you found this article on the benefits of Pilates helpful and that it encourages you to give it a try.
 It is one of the easiest yet most beneficial forms of exercise one can do.
 It was the first exercise I ever did, other than walking.
 I loved it from day one, and I continue to enjoy it to this day.